Laura Brownstone, LCSW

 I use a variety of modalities in my work.
 I am a certified Eye Movement Desensitization and Reprocessing (EMDR) Therapist.
 I also use Ego State Therapy and other right-brain modalities.
 I am a relational, feminist therapist who helps co-construct with clients new scaffolding to create new internal and external paradigms.
 For last five years, I have used Family Constellations techniques to give clients a better understanding about how their past family systems and patterns impact them in the present.
 Utilizing this technique, I invite clients look at a problem from a wide variety of vantage points including adult, child, tribe, and ancestor.
 I often find that when clients imagine standing with their ancestors, they gain a different perspective and their problem no longer carries as much weight.

-I am a writer and artist who utilizes creativity and imagination with clients to help them better understand their internal sense of self.
+My background: I am a writer and artist who utilizes creativity and imagination with clients to help them better understand their internal sense of self.
 I have a Masters in Social Work from Loyola University in Chicago with a focus on children and families.
 Before graduate school, I worked at a battered women’s shelter with children and with young mothers and their toddlers who were pushed out of their homes by their families after they found out they were pregnant.
 I found the young women to be such strong, empowered women who wanted better for themselves and their kids.